reruo321/CPP-Self-Study/CS/CPP/Sorting-Algorithm/README.md

 ## B. O(nlog(n))
 ### 1. Quick Sort
 Use pivot & divide-and-conquer.
-Select a pivor of a subset by choosing one of these options:
+Select a pivot of a subset by choosing one of these options:

+A. Select the first element of the subset.
+B. Select the last element of the subset.
+C. Select the median of the subset.

 #### Pivot Selection
 1. The first element in the set